Funeral cremations is the preferred choice for almost 70% of funerals today for a variety of reasons.

 Wilford Hill Crematorium

 Wilford Hill has two chapels – the Main Chapel and the West Chapel.
 The Main Chapel can seat up to 80 people and the West Chapel can seat around 60 people.
-This crematorium offers the facility to show a photo presentation on screens at the front of both chapels, and also the option to record or webcast the Service.
+This crematorium offers the facility to show a photo presentation on screens at the front of both chapels, and also the option to record or webcast the cremation service.

 Markeaton has two chapels – the Main Chapel and the Round Chapel.
 The Main Chapel can seat up to 80 people and the Round Chapel can seat a maximum of around 35 people, with minimal standing room.
-This crematorium offers the facility to show a photo presentation on screens at the front of the chapel, and also the option to record the Service.
+This crematorium offers the facility to show a photo presentation on screens at the front of the chapel, and also the option to record the cremation service.

 For more information about the facilities of our different local crematoria please speak to your Funeral Arranger.

-All of the six crematoria have computer based music systems from which the music for the funeral service is played.
+All of the six crematoria have computer-based music systems from which the music for the funeral service is played.
 With the exception of Markeaton Crematorium, an organ is also available in certain chapels at each crematorium, and if required we can arrange for an Organist to play at the cremation service.ist to play at the funeral service.

-Some crematoria have facilities for the funeral service to be webcast, allowing family members who are not able to be present to watch the funeral.
-Some also have facilities to show a photo montage during the service.
+Some crematoria have facilities for the cremation service to be webcast, allowing family members who are not able to be present to watch the funeral cremation.
+Some also have facilities to show a photo montage during the cremation service.

 All chapels are accessible for wheelchair users.